 France introduced the Vignette Crit’Air system in 2017 to tackle air pollution and protect the environment and public health.
 It’s a labeling system that categorises vehicles based on their pollution levels and determines their access to certain areas.
+In this article, we’ll explain what the Vignette Crit’Air is, how it works, and why it’s important for reducing air pollution.

 What is the Vignette Crit’Air?